William C. Shiel Jr., MD, FACP, FACR

 - Find a local Orthopedic Surgeon in your town

-If the diagnosis is made early on, such as in preadolescence, bunion development can be slowed and in some cases arrested with the proper supportive shoe gear and custom functional shoe inserts (orthotics).
+If the diagnosis is made early on, such as in preadolescence, bunion development can be slowed and, in some cases, arrested with the proper supportive shoe gear and custom functional shoe inserts (orthotics).
 Avoidance of certain athletic activities with improper shoe fit and toe pressure can prevent the symptoms that occur with bunions.
+Early examination by a podiatrist is recommended.

 What is the prognosis of a bunion?

 The treatments described above are very effective in treating bunion deformities, and the prognosis can be excellent.
-However, the correct diagnosis is essential to define any underlying structural deformity as well as its severity and whether or not there is arthritis involvement.
+However, the correct diagnosis is essential to define any underlying associated deformities as well as the bunion severity.
 Also, a bunion is a progressive deformity and will get worse with time.
-It is, therefore, advised to consult with a specialist if you think you or your child has a bunion.
+It can cause instability to the rest of the foot and sometimes lead to arthritis in the joint at the base of the big toe.
+It is, therefore, advised to consult with a foot specialist to fully evaluate a bunion.

 Klippel, John H., eds., et al. Primer on the Rheumatic Diseases, 13th ed.
 New York: Springer, 2008.